mekkablue/Glyphs-Scripts/README.md

 *Anchor Mover is for batch-processing anchor positions.
 Can be useful after adjusting the x-height.
 No-brainer: I always use the Reposition script on my combining marks, so stacking combining marks stays in the italic angle.*

 * **Add missing smart anchors:** Adds all anchors for properties of selected smart glyphs on all their layers.
 Skips *Width* and *Height* anchors.
+* **Add ZWRO origin Anchors:** Insert *origin anchors for ZWRO in all combining marks of specified scripts.
 * **Anchor Mover:** GUI for batch-processing anchor positions in multiple glyphs.
 * **Batch Insert Anchors:** GUI for batch-inserting anchors of the same name at the same approximate position in multiple glyphs.
 * **Find and Replace in Anchor Names:** GUI for replacing text in the names of anchors in selected glyphs.
 Processes all layers.
 * **Fix Arabic Anchor Order in Ligatures:** Fixes the order of *top_X* and *bottom_X* anchors to RTL.
 In files converted from a different format, it sometimes happens that *top_1* is left of *top_2*, but it should be the other way around, otherwise your mark2liga will mess up.
 This script goes through your selected glyphs, and if they are Arabic ligatures, reorders all anchors to RTL order, at the same time not touching their coordinates.
 * **Insert All Anchors in All Layers:** On each layer of a selected glyph, adds all missing anchors (but present in other layers of that glyph).
 Puts anchors at an averaged position.
+* **Insert #exit and #entry anchors at sidebearings:** Inserts #entry at LSB and #exit at RSB (LTR) or the other way around (RTL) in all masters and special layers of the selected glyphs.
+Will not overwrite existing anchors unless you hold down OPT+SHIFT.
+* **Insert #exit and #entry on baseline at selected points:** Use the outermost selected points, take their x coordinates, and add #exit and #entry anchors on the baseline with the same x coordinates.
+Useful for building ligatures from components.
 * **Insert exit and entry Anchors to Selected Positional Glyphs:** Adds entry and exit anchors for cursive attachment in selected glyphs.
 By default, it places the exit at (0, 0) and the entry at a node at RSB if such a node exists.
 Please adjust for your own needs.
 * **Mark Mover:** Move marks to their respective heights, e.g. …comb.case to cap height, …comb to x-height, etc. Also allows you to set left and right metrics keys.
 * **Move ogonek Anchors to Baseline Intersection:** Moves all ogonek and _ogonek anchors to the rightmost intersection of the outline with the baseline.